German yields hit 6-1/2 week lows after record U.S. coronavirus infections | Business

 German 10-year bond yields dropped to 6-1/2 week lows on Friday as risk appetite was hit and global stocks fell following a surge in coronavirus infections.
 More than 60,500 new COVID-19 infections were reported across the United States on Thursday, according to a Reuters tally, the largest one-day increase by any country since the pandemic first emerged.

 "Confidence in risk assets cracked after previously holding up in the face of resurging Covid-19 counts and renewed lockdowns in some regions," ING analysts told clients.
 Safe-haven German 10-year bond yields briefly touched -0.49%, their lowest since May 25.
-They were last down 2 basis points at -0.48%.
-Italian 10-year yields were flat at 1.29% after rising as much as 3 bps earlier.
+They were last flat at -0.47% .
+Italian 10-year yields were up 1 basis point at 1.30% after rising as much as 3 bps earlier.

 That pushed Italy's risk premium - the yield it pays for 10-year debt on top of Germany - to as high as 178 basis points, a 1-1/2 week high.
 "There's limited upside (for Bunds) given how quickly we've rallied over the last day or so," said Mizuho strategist Peter McCallum.
 Ten-year yields have fallen 6 basis points over the last three sessions.